Cabeza: Folk history

 Beef or calf heads, were actually once considered a mainstream and highly prized cut of beef and dish in the United States.
 Calf head recipes appear in many early mainstream American cookbooks, from American Cookery by Amelia Simmons to The Virginia House-Wife by Mary Randolph, to What Mrs. Fisher Knows About Old Southern Cooking by Abby Fisher.
-So the assumption that Anglo Texas ranchers were giving away beef heads as payment because they found no value in them has no basis, considering that the opposite was true.

-It also ignores the fact that such dishes have existed for a long time, not only throughout Mexico but also in South America.
+The Tejano invention narrative also ignores the fact that such dishes have existed for a long time, not only throughout Mexico but also in South America.
 Menudo, for example, also exist in South America where it goes by Mondongo and Guatitas, since it was a dish brought from Spain where it’s known as Callos.